The Silent Saboteur: How Employees Using Public AI Tools Are Exposing Your Company's Sensitive Data – And Why You Must Act Now

 Even platforms that claim they don't train on your data often have exceptions for safety, security, or compliance purposes.
 And if you're not paying for the service, you're almost certainly the product.

-The Emergence of Enterprise AI Solutions
+The Right Response: Enterprise AI Solutions and File-Level Data Governance

 Recognizing these risks, smart organizations are moving toward enterprise AI solutions that offer: